 - What do On Purpose mentors do?

 Mentors are the most frequent regular support for Associates.
 They provide guidance and challenge to Associates and quality assurance to the host organisation during their placement.
-It can range from reviewing a board presentation to navigating organisational politics.
+Topics you might work through with an Associate range from reviewing a board presentation to navigating organisational politics.
 Mentors also get to know the Associates on a personal level and help them with their careers beyond On Purpose.

 - What is the commitment mentors have to make?